sibvic/fxts2-templates/templates/readme.md

 #### Custom ID

 Custom identification for the trades.
 Used to work with a set of trades only.
-For example: if you set custom ID, the signal is detected and the Close on opposite feature is turned on then the strategy will ignore trades with Custom ID other that specified.
-This way you can run several strategies on the same instrument along each other and they to dot touch trades from another strategies (if every strategy will use it's own unique custom ID).
+For example: if you set custom ID, the signal is detected and the Close on the opposite feature is turned on then the strategy will ignore trades with Custom ID other than specified.
+This way you can run several strategies on the same instrument along with each other and they to dot touch trades from other strategies (if every strategy will use its own unique custom ID).

 ### Alerts parameters